 Predicting Hip Fracture using Biomechanical Approach

 The specific goal of this study is to investigate the contribution of trochanteric soft tissue thickness to hip fracture risk, and to include this in the biomechanical Factor-of-Risk model.

 This is the fifth 5-year continuation of this project examining both genetic and lifestyle factors influencing age-related bone loss and fractures.
 The project involves the performance of a high resolution peripheral quantitative computed tomography scans on 3,500 Framingham Study Third Generation participants and the analysis of computed tomography scans of the paraspinal musculature to study the contribution of visceral adipose tissue to bone and muscle status

 This is a multicenter randomized placebo controlled trial of exercise with and without testosterone in women who have recently sustained a hip fracture and have completed their traditional rehabilitation.
 HSL is one of six clinical sites nationwide who will recruit women to participate in this study to improve mobility during recovery from hip fracture

-To overcome these challenges and get better understanding of genome wide association study findings, we proposed to utilize whole genome sequencing in large well-phenotyped populations as well as the CRISPR/Cas9 gene-editing zebrafish model to identify potential causal variants and targeted genes influencing skeletal integrity.
+The goal of this study is to utilize whole genome sequencing in large well-phenotyped populations as well as the CRISPR/Cas9 gene-editing zebrafish model to identify potential causal variants and targeted genes influencing skeletal integrity.
 Findings from this work may eventually lead to new diagnostics and therapeutics of osteoporosis.